RamenVentures/Operating-Manual/README.md

 If this _did_ work, what could it become?

 Airbnb started as [strangers sleeping on air beds in your livingroom](https://medium.com/@bchesky/7-rejections-7d894cbaa084).
-Uber started as towncars for the 1%.
+Uber started as town cars for the 1%.
 As a fund, [the more experimental you are, the better the results](https://twitter.com/BenedictEvans/status/1008039058113626112).

 ##### 6. Will this be one of the most important companies on the planet?
 (The Mission Test)